Hanmudo/archunit-workshop/slides/basicrules/index.md

 ## Tasks

-- Switch to the basicrules branch
+- Switch to the 'basicrules' branch
 - Implement 3 test cases with ClassFileImporter
 - Implement 3 test cases with AnalyzeClasses and ArchTest annotation.